 Because of the scholarship that Mr. Arndt graciously awarded me I was financially able to attend the UW after graduating high school, and graduated from the Bachelor of Science Pharmacology and Toxicology program within the UW School of Pharmacy.
 The Pharm/Tox degree is a competitive program that has a large emphasis in teaching undergraduates to become part of the ever-growing world of research, while also allowing students to take classes alongside the Doctorate of Pharmacy students.
 After becoming a part of this program I began research in David Gamm's lab which, in a broad sense, applies Induced Pluripotent Stem Cell technology to diseases of the visual system, like Age-Related Macular Degeneration.
-While learning under Dr. Gamm and his Post-Doctorate Fellow Joe Phillips, I fell in love with vision and the eyes.
+While working under Joe Phillips, an Associate Scientist in this lab, I fell in love with vision and the eyes.

-The Arndt family and their help is unforgettable, and they have given me a chance to succeed in life to better impact the lives of many others of whom I will work with.
-I would like to sincerely thank Mr. Arndt and all the efforts of his family for forever changing young adults lives here in Madison.
+The Arndt family and their help at the start of my education is unforgettable.
+I would like to sincerely thank Mr. Arndt and all the efforts of his family for forever changing young adults lives.